itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_roadmap.md

 Hi there!
 My name is Alfi Goyal.
 I am persuing a second master's degree from UST, and I currently work as an Engineering Manager at Best Buy.
 As a parent of a one-year-old girl, I understand the importance of finding the right information quickly and efficiently.
 I am excited to be working with you for Murphy Online improvement project.

+Ansley Bodine:
+Hello, I'm Ansley Bodine, a 5th-year master's degree student at UST.
+Throughout my academic journey at St. Thomas, I have been an ardent user of Murphy Online.
+As a vital platform for students, faculty, and families, it is imperative that the online portal operates smoothly and efficiently.
+That's why I'm thrilled to be part of the team working on enhancing the Murphy Online experience.

 ###  Purpose of Interview
 Alfi Goyal:
 We will be working closely with you to gather insights,feedback and understand your needs, expectations, and pain points if any when interacting with Murphy Online.
 Through our interviews and analysis, we will gather valuable insights that may inform a redesign and enhance its usability.
 It will help us understand user behaviors and attitudes towards your Murphy.

+Ansley Bodine:
+Our goal is to gain a deeper understanding of user behaviors and attitudes towards Murphy Online, and use this information to improve your overall experience.